-In the absence of hard substratum crustose corralines can propagate as free-living rhodolith nodules and can form extensive subtidal habitats (Littler & Littler, 2013).
+In the absence of hard substratum, crustose corallines can propagate as free-living rhodolith nodules and can form extensive subtidal habitats (Littler & Little, 2013).
 However, these biogenic reefs are not analogous to this habitat type.
 The loss of hard substratum would remove the rockpool habitat and sediments would be unsuitable for the crustose corallines and other attached algae that characterize this biotope.
 Other associated species such as anemones and limpets would also be lost as these are associated with rock habitats.

 Artificial hard substratum may also differ in character from natural hard substratum, so that replacement of natural surfaces with artificial may lead to changes in the biotope through changes in species composition, richness and diversity (Green et al., 2012; Firth et al., 2013) or the presence of non-native species (Bulleri & Airoldi, 2005).
 Many species have specific preferences for substratum type.
-Corallina officinalis shows optimal settlement on finely rough artificial substrata (0.5 - 1 mm surface particle diameter).
+Corallina officinalis shows optimal settlement on finely rough artificial substrata (0.5 - 1mm surface particle diameter).
 Although spores will settle and develop as crustose bases on smooth surfaces, fronds were only initiated on rough surfaces.
-Corallina officinalis settled on artificial substrata within one week in the field in summer months in New England (Harlin & Lindbergh, 1977).
+Corallina officinalis settled on artificial substrata within one week in the field in summer months in New England (Harlin & Lindbergh 1977).
 However, in the laboratory fronds can grow from bases attached to smooth surfaces (Wiedeman pers comm.
-Previous MarLIN review) Similarly, tests with stone panels fixed to the sublittoral, mid-tide and high-tide levels of varying roughness found that Ulva species settle preferentially on smother, fine grained substratum (chalk, mottled sandstone) and Porphyra purpurea on rougher, granulated substratum (limestone, granite, basaltic larvae) (Luther, 1976).
+Previous MarLIN review) Similarly, tests with stone panels fixed to the sublittoral, mid-tide and high-tide levels of varying roughness found that Ulva species settle preferentially on smother, fine-grained substratum (chalk, mottled sandstone) and Porphyra purpurea on rougher, granulated substratum (limestone, granite, basaltic larvae) (Luther, 1976).

-A change to a sedimentary substratum would significantly alter the character of the biotope and would lead to the development of a biological assemblage more typical of the changed conditions.
-A change to an artificial substratum could also impact the development of this biotope as species may have settlement preferences for particular surface textures.
 Changes in substratum type can also lead to indirect effects.
 For example, Shanks & Wright (1986) observed that limpet mortalities were much higher at sites where the supply of loose cobbles and pebbles were greater, leading to increased abrasion through wave action 'throwing' rocks onto surfaces.
-Littorinids are found on a variety of shores, including sedimentary, so a change in type may not significantly affect this species and some of the invertebrate species such as nematodes, amphipods and oligochaetes and polychaetes associated with sediments trapped in the Corallina turf are also found in sedimentary habitats
+Littorinids are found on a variety of shores, including sedimentary so a change in type may not significantly affect this species and some of the invertebrate species such as nematodes, amphipods and oligochaetes and polychaetes associated with sediments trapped in the Corallina turf are also found in sedimentary habitats

 Sensitivity assessment.
 A change to a soft sedimentary habitat would remove the habitat for this biotope, while a change to an artificial substratum could also impact the development of this biotope as species may have settlement preferences for particular surface textures.
 Sheer artificial structures will be free draining and not offer pool habitats to support this biotope.
-Resistance is assessed as 'None' and resilience as 'Very Low' as the change is considered to be permanent.
-Sensitivity is therefore assessed as 'High'.
+Resistance is assessed as 'None' and resilience as 'Very low' as the change is considered to be permanent.
+Sensitivity is, therefore, assessed as 'High'.

-Physical change (to Not relevant (NR) Not relevant (NR) Not relevant (NR) another sediment type)

-Q: NR A: NR C: NR Q: NR A: NR C: NR
+Physical change (to Not relevant (NR) Not relevant (NR) Not relevant (NR) Not relevant (NR) Q: NR A: NR C: NR Q: NR A: NR C: NR